Blog

 As you can see, calculations in the slim image are 2% faster than the official image and 20% faster than the alpine.
 Please note that this benchmark is faster than host machines on 25+% in all tests.

 Also, we want to stress one more time that these tests are focused on calculations.
 In containers running in production, such operations are mixed with others, and there will not be such a big difference.
-You can learn more about the choice of image and the difference between them here.
+You can learn more about the choice of image and the difference between them on Medium.

 Different versions of Python distributions testing